nbiederbeck/nbiederbeck/README.md

 ### Hi there 👋

+I'm an Physicist.

-I'm a researcher at [Fraunhofer IEG](https://www.ieg.fraunhofer.de/).
+In my last job, I was a researcher at [Fraunhofer IEG](https://www.ieg.fraunhofer.de/).

 Before, I was a Solution Engineer at [d-fine GmbH](https://www.d-fine.com/).